slviajero/tinybasic/MANUAL.md

 a: append at end of line

-x: exit the editor without saving
+Q: exit the editor without saving

 u: undo all edits and stay in editor